clsergent/USBKeychain/README.md

 A long press (5 seconds) on the button resets the stored password.

 ### Using commandline
-For more complex operations, the python script commandline.py must be used while the key is plugged.
+For more complex operations, the python script command.py must be used while the key is plugged.

 ## Building the key
 Refer to the following drawing to build the key.
-Then flash it with the given driver (e. g. using ISP).
+Then flash it with the given firmware (e. g. using ISP).

 ![Diagram](https://github.com/clsergent/USBKeychain/blob/master/Images/Diagram.jpg)